Why Utopia Cannot Be Achieved

 Why the Dream Persists

-Utopia persists as a dream because it speaks to a real longing.
+Utopia persists because it speaks to a real longing.

 People are not wrong to want safety, dignity, and fairness.
 What misleads them is the belief that these can be frozen into permanence.

 Berlin called this value pluralism: people genuinely want different things, and those things genuinely conflict.
-The dream of utopia is the dream of resolving that conflict permanently.
+Utopia is the hope of resolving that tension permanently.
 The obstacle is not wickedness.
 It is plurality itself.

-The dream is incomplete, not foolish.
+The vision is incomplete, not foolish.
 It mistakes an aspiration for a destination.

 The Living World